CIBC Mortgage Rates

 Be Aware of High Penalties

-When you are looking at mortgages rates, Canada, you may have come across prepayment penalties.
+When you are looking at mortgage rates, Canada (see also mortgage rates in Ottawa and Calgary), you may have come across prepayment penalties.
 This prepayment penalty will only come into effect if you pay off your mortgage before your term is up.
 What this penalty is will depend on the lender and at what point in the term you are paying off the mortgage.
 The earlier you pay it, the more you will have to pay in penalties.

 Be Mindful of Refinance Restrictions